fahmitofik/EDUSTEPSHUB/README.md

 This project is based on and inspired by:

-- Django LMS Starter by Adil Mohak
+- Django LMS Starter by Fahmi Tofik
-- Django Quiz by Tom Walker
+- Django Quiz by Fahmi Tofik

 Special thanks to all open-source contributors who make educational software accessible to everyone.